ausaccessfed/shibboleth-idp-installer/installation.md

 ### 1. Configure LDAP connectivity

-If you provided LDAP details to the bootstrap process and you're NOT using TLS connections you MAY skip this section.
+If you provided basic LDAP details to the bootstrap process you MAY skip this section.

+If you:

+* Wish to use TLS connections; or
+* Have an advanced deployment scenario for your directory infrastructure:

+Undertake the following steps:

 1. **Locate local configuration files**